logologo

 6. A grandparent of the decedent.

-7. A close friend.
+7. A close personal friend.

 9. A representative ad litem appointed by a Court.

 If the decedent’s next of kin refuses to claim the decedent’s body, the county is responsible for burying the body at public expense.
-Florida law permits the Anatomical Board of the State of Florida to receive unclaimed remains.
-The board is at the University of Florida Health Science Center.
-They can also accept remains that are scheduled to be buried with public funds.
+Florida statute authorizes the Anatomical Board of the State of Florida, which is based at the University of Florida Health Science Center, to receive unclaimed remains or those remains to be buried at public expense.
+Any person or entity in possession, charge, or control of unclaimed remains must immediately notify the Anatomical Board unless:

-1. The unclaimed remains are decomposed or mutilated by wounds,
+1. the unclaimed remains are decomposed or mutilated by wounds,

-2. An autopsy is performed on the remains,
+2. an autopsy is performed on the remains,

-3. The remains contain a contagious disease,
+3. the remains contain a contagious disease,

-4. A legally authorized individual objects to the use of the remains for medical education or research,
+4. a legally authorized individual objects to the use of the remains for medical education or research,

-5. The decedent was a veteran and is eligible for burial in a national cemetery, or
+5. the decedent was a veteran and is eligible for burial in a national cemetery, or

-6. The decedent was the spouse or dependent child of a veteran eligible for burial at a national cemetery.
+6. the decedent was the spouse or dependent child of a veteran eligible for burial at a national cemetery.

 Other Useful Probate Blogs:

-1. How do I know if the decedent had a last will and testament?
+1. How do I know if the decedent had a Last Will and Testament?

 Take the next step